Harry Watkins (actor): Diary

 Although Watkins' daughter, Amy Lee, had intended to use his diary as support to write a book about him, she exchanged it with Maud Durbin Skinner (the wife of Otis Skinner), probably due to financial hardship, for the amount of her dentist bill and a small compensation.
 The complete thirteen volumes of the original manuscript of the diaries are held as part of the Skinner Family papers at Houghton Library, Harvard University, which has digitized and made them available online.
-In 2012, a group of scholars began a digital project to transcribe and publish the diaries.
-The project, A Player and a Gentleman: The Diary of Harry Watkins, Nineteenth-Century American Actor, aims to shed new light on pre-Civil War theatre culture and the experiences and conditions of artists during that period.
+From 2012 to 2018, a group of scholars at the University of Michigan transcribed and publish the diaries in digital form to shed new light on pre-Civil War theatre culture and the experiences and conditions of artists during that period.

 Personal

 Watkins and his first wife Harriet had two sons, George Washington Watkins (named after Harry's brother) and Harry Clay Watkins.
 With his second wife Rose, Watkins had two more children, William S. Watkins and Amy Lee Watkins.
 The children, as well as Watkins's stepson (Charles Howard Watkins), became actors.
 Charles and William both died in 1887, the former of consumption, and two weeks later the latter from a grape seed lodged in his appendix, which caused an inflammation and abscess, leading to a perforation of the intestine.
 Charles was 29, and William was 19.